radareorg/radare2-book/src/projects/challenges.md

 **Metadata Storage and Analysis Dependency**

 The order in which metadata is stored and loaded is crucial.
 For example, you cannot name a function before it is analyzed, and any changes to the analysis steps could affect the final outcome.
 This creates dependencies between analysis steps and metadata storage.

+**Metadata Origin**

+Some of the patches applied into the file come from the bin parser, like symbol names or reloc patches.
+But others can be defined by analysis commands or even by user scripts or the user itself.
+Knowing who created this information is relevant to the project because it helps understand the consequences of each action r2 performs in the binary.

+All tools available out there have no way to correlate consequences with the trigger that is the origin of the metadata created.

 **Impact of Analysis Order**